Nemesis1303/gFedNTM/README.md

 In our method, training takes place in two differentiated sequential stages (illustrated below):

-1. **Vocabulary consensus**, in which the server waits until the vocabulary of all nodes has been received and then merges them into one common one used to initialize the global model.
+1. **Vocabulary consensus**.
+The server waits until the vocabulary of all nodes has been received and then merges them into one common one used to initialize the global model.

 2. **Federated training**.
 It begins after the clients have received back the latter two from the server.
 Then, at each mini-batch step, the server waits for all the clients to send their gradients, aggregates them, and sends the updated global model parameters back to the clients.
 This process is repeated until some convergence criterion is met.